Early On/Infant Program

 The Infant Development Program is designed to support families with children (birth to three years) who have developmental delays or disabilities.
 The goals of the Infant Development Program are:

-- to help families better understand and work with their special needs children
+-to help families better understand and work with their special needs child

 The program is based on a team evaluation and development of an Individualized Educational Plan (IEP) with goals and objectives determined jointly by staff and parents.